 Exercise & Workout

-Physical activity is a great thing to do because when feeling stress and anxiety your body tends to tighten up and build up all that tension.
-Hit the gym, go for a run or box a bit.
-Lifting weights or HIIT is a great way to channel that pent up anger and energy.
+An instant way on how to calm down after an argument is by doing physical activity.
+Exercising and working out is a great thing to do because when feeling stress and anxiety your body tends to tighten up and build up all that tension.
+Hit the gym, go for a run, or box a bit.
+Lifting weights or HIIT is a great way to channel that pent-up anger and energy.

 Talk it Out